-WILPF CALL FOR PEACE RESOURCE GUIDE # 12 Sample Letters to Leaders on Treaties & Reducing Military Spending & City Resolutions Main Author: Margaret Pecoraro, Tucson AZ branch
+WILPF CALL FOR PEACE RESOURCE GUIDE # 6 (Feb 2024) Sample Letters to Leaders on Treaties & Reducing Military Spending & City Resolutions branch

+Main Author: Margaret Pecoraro, Tucson AZ

-This guide #12 is a continuation of guide #3 that was distributed to all members in January 2021.
-Please consult with that guide and guides #2 and #4 for further information on the Treaty on the Prohibition of Nuclear Weapons (TPNW) and there are links to useful websites on page 4 of this guide.
+This guide #6 (new number in 2024) is a continuation of guide #1 (new number in 2024) that was originally distributed to all members in January 2021.
+Please consult with that guide #1 and guide #2 (new number in 2024) for further information on the Treaty on the Prohibition of Nuclear Weapons (TPNW) and there are links to useful websites on page 4 of this guide.